Economy of Niger

-The Gross Domestic Product (GDP) of Niger was $13.68 billion US dollars in 2020, according to official data from the World Bank.
+The gross domestic product (GDP) of Niger was $16.617 billion US dollars in 2023, according to official data from the World Bank.
 This data is based largely on internal markets, subsistence agriculture, and the export of raw commodities: foodstuffs to neighbors and raw minerals to world markets.
 Niger, a landlocked West African nation that straddles the Sahel, has consistently been ranked on the bottom of the Human Development Index, at 0.394 as of 2019.
 It has a very low per capita income, and ranks among the least developed and most heavily indebted countries in the world, despite having large raw commodities and a relatively stable government and society not currently affected by civil war or terrorism.
 Economic activity centers on subsistence agriculture, animal husbandry, re-export trade, and export of uranium.

 The 50% devaluation of the West African CFA franc in January 1994 boosted exports of livestock, cowpeas, onions, and the products of Niger's small cotton industry.
 Exports of cattle to neighboring Nigeria, as well as groundnuts and oil remain the primary non-mineral exports.
 The government relies on bilateral and multilateral aid – which was suspended briefly following coups in 1996 and 1999 – for operating expenses and public investment.
 Short-term prospects depend on continued World Bank and IMF debt relief and extended aid.
-The post–1999 government has broadly adhered to privatization and market deregulation plans instituted by these funders.
-Niger is a least developed country according to United Nations.
+The post-1999 government has broadly adhered to privatization and market deregulation plans instituted by these funders.
+Niger is a least developed country according to the United Nations.

 Overall

 Niger's economy is based largely on subsistence crops, livestock, and some of the world's largest uranium deposits.
 Drought cycles, desertification, a 3.4% population growth rate and the drop in world demand for uranium have undercut an already marginal economy.
 Traditional subsistence farming, herding, small trading, and informal markets dominate an economy that generates few formal sector jobs.
-Between 1988 and 1995 28% to 30% of the total economy of Niger was in the unregulated Informal sector, including small and even large scale rural and urban production, transport and services.
+Between 1988 and 1995 28% to 30% of the total economy of Niger was in the unregulated informal sector, including small and even large scale rural and urban production, transport and services.

 GDP per capita

-Current GDP per capita of Niger grew 10% in the 1960s.
-But this proved unsustainable and it consequently shrank by 27% in the 1980s and a further 48% in the 1990s.
+The GDP per capita of Niger grew 10% in the 1960s.
+However, this proved unsustainable and it consequently shrank by 27% in the 1980s and a further 48% in the 1990s.
 Much of this GDP is explained through the exploitation of uranium at Arlit in the far north of the country.
 Ore is partially processed on site by foreign mining corporations and transported by truck to Benin.
-Fluctuation of GDP can be mapped to changes in international uranium price, as well as price negations with the main mining company, France's Orano Cycle.
+Fluctuation of GDP can be mapped to changes in international uranium prices, as well as price negotiations with the main mining company, France's Orano Cycle.
 Price rises in the mid-1970s were followed by a collapse in the market price through much of the 1980s and 1990s.
-Thus the GDP per capita has little direct impact on the average Nigerien, although uranium funds much government operation.
+Thus the country's GDP per capita has little direct impact on the average Nigerien, although uranium funds much government operation.
 The 2006 Human Development Index ranked Niger sixth from worst in the world, with a HDI of 0.370: 174 of 179 nations.